 These projects should not require the relocation of a substantial number of residential or non-residential relocations.
-In determining whether the number of relocations is significant or if there are unusual circumstances, a project sponsor should consider whether there is substantial controversy (do the people who would be relocated object), is there a history of controversial relocations in the area, and do the relocations involve environmental justice communities, among other considerations.
+In determining whether the number of relocations is substantial or if there are unusual circumstances, a project sponsor should consider the socio-economic impacts of the displacements.
 The appropriateness of proceeding with the action as a CE, given the relocations, must be documented.